-This innovation is a new concept in providing bilateral tactile feedback to help improve pilots' coordination performance.
+This innovation is a development in a new concept in providing bilateral tactile feedback to help improve pilots' coordination performance.
 It has proven effective over many hours of testing in the author's aircraft and appears to satisfy its intended function, helping the pilot maintain awareness of aircraft coordination without having to look at an instrument.
 It could easily be combined with other pilot aids such as stick shakers, heads-up displays, augmented reality, or other systems for improving pilot feedback.

-The concept could easily be integrated into any "glass panel" or other electronic instrument that senses lateral acceleration and has two unused channels of 12V drivers.
+The concept could easily be integrated into any "glass panel" or other electronic instrument that senses lateral acceleration (any instrument that displays a "ball" indication does) and has two unused channels of 12V drivers.
 The cost to implement this would basically just be that of the vibrating actuators and wiring, as the software required to implement this functionality is trivial.

-The innovation was well-received at AirVenture 2017 and substantial improvements have been made since then.
-The author intends to continue experimenting between now and Oshkosh and invites any and all EAA members to build their own and test out or enhance upon this concept.
+The innovation was well-received at AirVenture 2017 (finishing fourth), was substantially improved in 2018 (although it was not selected as a finalist), and minor improvements and a great deal of additional testing have been conducted since that submission.
+The author intends to continue experimenting between now and Oshkosh (and after) and invites any EAA members to build their own and test out or improve upon this concept.
+Seriously, if anyone is interested and has read this far, email me and I'll help you build one!